Moses Sithole: Early life

-Moses Sithole was born on 17 November 1964 in Vosloorus, a township near Boksburg, Transvaal Province (now Gauteng).
+Moses Sithole was born on 17 November 1964 in Vosloorus, a township near Alberton, Transvaal Province (now Gauteng).
 When he was five years old, his father died and his mother abandoned the family.
 Sithole and his siblings spent the next three years in an orphanage, where he later said they were mistreated.
 By his own account, Sithole was arrested for rape in his teens and spent seven years in prison.
 He later blamed his imprisonment for turning him into a murderer.
 He explained his crimes by saying that the women he murdered all reminded him of the women who had falsely accused him of rape years before.

 Murders

 Sithole appeared to be a mild-mannered individual to those around him.
-At the time of his crimes, he was managing a shell organization, Youth Against Human Abuse, ostensibly devoted to the eradication of child abuse.
+At the time of his crimes, he was managing a shell organisation, Youth Against Human Abuse, ostensibly devoted to the eradication of child abuse.
 After committing murders in Atteridgeville, near Pretoria, Sithole moved his focus to Boksburg and eventually to Cleveland.
 By 1995, he had claimed over thirty victims, sparking nationwide panic.
 In some cases, he would later phone the victims' families for no other apparent reason than to taunt them.
 At one point, President Nelson Mandela visited Boksburg in person to appeal for public assistance in apprehending the killer.

-Methods

-Sithole targeted black women between the ages of 19 and 45 years old.
 Most of his victims were being interviewed for positions with Sithole's ersatz charity.
 Sithole would take them to remote fields, where he would beat, rape, and murder them.
-They were generally strangled with their own underwear.
+They were generally strangled with their underwear.
 He once inflicted a head wound on the two-year-old son of one of his victims and left him to die from exposure.

 Capture

 In August 1995, Sithole was identified as having been seen with one of the victims, but he disappeared shortly after SAPS investigators learned details of his previous rape conviction.
-In October 1995, Sithole contacted South African journalist Mandla Mthembu and identified himself as the wanted murderer.
-During a phone conversation with Mthembu, he indicated that the killings were carried out in revenge for his unjust imprisonment and claimed 76 victims, twice as many as those reported.
-Finally, in order to prove his identity, Sithole gave directions to where one of the bodies had been left.
+In October 1995, Sithole contacted South African journalist Tamsen de Beer and identified himself as the wanted murderer.
+During a phone conversation with De Beer, he said that the killings were carried out in revenge for his unjust imprisonment and claimed 76 victims, twice as many as those reported.
+Finally, to prove his identity, Sithole gave directions to where one of the bodies had been left.
 Local authorities subsequently cornered Sithole in Johannesburg, shooting the suspect when he attacked a constable with a hatchet.
 Sithole was driven to the hospital, where he was found to be HIV positive and also tested positive for TB.